genedan/TmVal/docs/glossary.rst

    annuity
       A series of payments made at specified intervals for a fixed or contingent period.

+   annuity-due

+      An annuity in which the payments occur at the beginning of each payment period.

    annuity-immediate
       An annuity in which the payments occur at the end of each payment period.

+   basic annuity-due
+      An annuity-due that pays 1 at the beginning of each period.

    basic annuity-immediate
-      An annuity-immediate that pays 1 each period.
+      An annuity-immediate that pays 1 at the end of each period.

+   basic perpetuity-due
+      A perpetuity-due that pays 1 at the beginning of each period.

+   basic perpetuity-immediate
+      A perpetuity-immediate that pays 1 at the end of each period.

    compound interest
       A geometric pattern of money growth in which interest earned is reinvested at the rate of interest.